Take Eurostar & TGV high-speed train from London to Nice, Marseille, Lyon, Bordeaux, Avignon, Strasbourg, Perpignan or anywhere in France

 The Nightjet sleeper at Vienna

-Step 3, Genoa to Salzburg or Vienna by Nightjet sleeper trainMore information about Nightjets.
+Step 3, Genoa to Salzburg or Vienna by Nightjet sleeper trainMore about Nightjets.

 Nightjet deluxe 2-berth sleeper Nightjet deluxe sleeper in day mode Nightjet deluxe sleeper toilet & shower Nightjet standard (economy) sleeper